 Centennial Square (2012).
-This residential facility houses both male and female upperclassmen, and is adjacent to the Greek Village.
-Eleven buildings, comprised of 50 townhomes, will house 348 students in our newest residential community.
-Each townhome consists of a double occupancy room on the first floor, four single bedrooms with semi-private bathrooms on the second floor, and one single bedroom with a private bathroom on the third floor.
-Some amenities include: shared living area, dining room, full-size kitchen (which includes a dishwasher), and laundry room in each facility, as well as access to the Samuel Commons, which includes a learning commons and study space, recreation facilities and a post office.
+This residential facility houses both male and female upperclassmen and is adjacent to the Greek Village.
+Eleven buildings, comprising 50 town homes, house 348 students.
+Each town home consists of a double occupancy room on the first floor, four single bedrooms with semi-private bathrooms on the second floor, and one single bedroom with a private bathroom on the third floor.
+Some amenities include a shared living area, dining room, full -size kitchen (which includes a dishwasher), and laundry room in each facility, as well as access to the Samuel Commons, which includes a learning commons and study space, recreation facilities, and a post office.
 Centennial Square 2 (2015).
-This residential facility houses both male and female upperclassmen, and is adjacent to Centennial Square.
-Eleven buildings, comprised of 50 town homes, will house 368 students in our newest residential community.
-Each town home consists of a double occupancy room on the first floor, four single bedrooms with semi-private bathrooms on the second floor, and either a single or double occupancy bedroom with a private bathroom on the third floor.
-Some amenities include; shared living area, dining room, full-size kitchen (which includes a dishwasher), and laundry room in each facility, as well as access to Boles Commons, which includes a learning commons, study space, recreation facilities and post office.
+This residential facility houses both male and female upperclassmen and is adjacent to Centennial Square.
+Eleven buildings, comprising 50 town homes, house 368 students.
+Each town home consists of a double occupancy room on the first floor, four single bedrooms with semi- private bathrooms on the second floor, and either a single or double occupancy bedroom with a private bathroom on the third floor.
+Some amenities include a shared living area, dining room, full-size kitchen (which includes a dishwasher), and laundry room in each facility, as well as access to Boles Commons, which includes a learning commons, study space, recreation facilities, and a post office.
 Charles E. and Pauline Lewis Hayworth Fine Arts Center (2002).
-This state-of-the-art building includes a 500-seat performance hall, art gallery, dressing rooms, multi-purpose room, teaching studios, radio and television studios, costume shop, dark room, computer lab, and faculty offices.
+This facility includes a 500-seat performance hall, art gallery, dressing rooms, multipurpose room, teaching studios, radio and television studios, costume shop, dark room, computer lab, and faculty offices.